amorychambers/teahouse-project/README.md

 | Footer | Scroll down to see the footer on all pages | Find the business address | Works as expected |

 ## Bugs

 1. I ran into an issue with the alignment of the Our Teas panels, wherein I could not get each div for each individual tea to align properly on desktop, regardless of the size of description.
 For safer and clearer version control I moved to a new branch to experiment.
-At first I attempted to use fixed height divs but this created another issue wherein the divs no longer lined up vertically on mobile.
+At first I attempted to use fixed height inline divs but this created another issue wherein the divs no longer lined up vertically on mobile.
 I reverted to the original to remove any changes made during the first attempt, and secondly tried to solve the problem using CSS alignment.
 I made all the divs display as inline-block elements to try and use flexbox to line them up properly and responsively in the Bootstrap grid on all devices.
-This did not work as the divs no longer held together in an equally spaced and clean grid system, and I could not make them line up vertically with the description alongside the image, uniquely to the tablet view.
+This did not work as the divs no longer held together in an equally spaced and clean grid system, and I could not make them line up vertically with the description alongside the image, unique to the tablet view.
 I attempted to use the min-content and max-content CSS properties to create equally sized divs for each tea on desktop, but this further complicated the layout problem on tablet styles.
 I solved the problem by placing each individual tea menu item in its own row as opposed to columns within a row, giving both the image and description its own Bootstrap column, and lining them up differently based on screen size.
 This allowed me to use a combination of Bootstrap alignment classes and media queries to create responsive divs for each menu item, that can easily change layout on different sizes, and use a fixed height on desktop for a cleaner, equal aesthetic.

 ##### Old Code